Learn about Stress, its impact, and how to deal with it

-Chronic high levels of stress is linked to reduced immune system function, leaving you open to infections, bacterial, viruses etc, and there is increasing evidence that serious diseases such as cancer an heart disease occur more frequently in highly stressed people.
+Chronic high levels of stress is linked to reduced immune system function, leaving you open to bacterial infections, viruses etc., and there is increasing evidence that serious diseases such as cancer and heart disease occur more frequently in people with higher stress levels.
 Digestive problems can also occur, because when you are fighting or fleeing, the energy your body produces is diverted to the muscles that you will need, and withdrawn from the digestive tract.
 If you are constantly on edge, your digestion will suffer.
-Negative behaviours in response to stress, such as high alcohol consumption, prescription and illegal drug abuse and smoking all have their own obvious effects on a persons health and wellbeing.
-Inability to cope with stress can result in psychological illnesses, such as anxiety disorders, paranoia and most commonly, depression.
-A complete inability to deal with stressors any longer can result in a nervous breakdown, that is a state of complete mental exhaustion often accompanied by serious physical illness.
+Negative behaviours in response to stress, such as high alcohol consumption, prescription and illegal drug abuse and smoking all have their own obvious effects on a persons health and well-being.
+Inability to cope with stress can result in psychological illnesses, such as anxiety disorders, paranoia and, most commonly, depression.
+A complete inability to deal with stressors any longer can result in a nervous breakdown.
+This is a state of complete mental exhaustion which is often accompanied by serious physical illness.

 Insecurity, boredom and frustration at work can erupt into "stress sickness" which can, in extreme situations lead to depression, anxiety and other mental illnesses, other chronic illnesses, family breakdowns, alcoholism and drug abuse.
 There is anecdotal evidence linking life-threatening conditions such as heart attack and some forms of cancer with high stress.
 Unrelenting high stress can seriously compromise a persons feeling of control in their life and work and can lead to a complete mental breakdown.
 It is always important to ensure a person has a time/space that is stress-free or as low stress as possible.
 If you are working in a professional setting, as a counsellor, life coach, fitness trainer or similar, stress management training and coaching for your client should be a top priority.

 Stress, Distress and Eustress